ucc23/ucc/_clusters/cwwdl3247.md

 UTI_C_lit: 0.0
 UTI_C_dup: 1.0
 UTI_summary: |
-    CWWDL 3247 is a poorly populated, very dense object of very low C3 quality.
+    <b>CWWDL 3247</b> is a poorly populated, very dense object of very low C3 quality.
+It is located at a moderate distance from the Sun, well above the mid-plane.
 It was recently reported in the literature.
 class3: |
     <span style="color: purple; font-weight: bold;">D</span><span style="color: red; font-weight: bold;">C</span>
 r_50_val: 1.2